 Explore it on Goodreads or Amazon.

-Other books by this author include Dark Predator, Spirit Bound, Darkest at Dawn, Samurai Game, Dark Storm, Leopard's Prey, Air Bound, Hot Blooded, Viper Game, Power Game, Earth Bound, Spider Game, "Dark Crime"
+Other books by this author which I have reviewed include Dark Predator, Spirit Bound, Darkest at Dawn, Samurai Game, Dark Storm, Leopard's Prey, Air Bound, Hot Blooded, Viper Game, Power Game, Earth Bound, Spider Game, "Dark Crime"

 Fifth in the Leopard People paranormal-romance series about a race of leopard shapeshifters.
 The couple focus in this story is on Drake Donovan and Saria Boudreaux in a Louisiana bayou.